 If you’re a Patriots fan who was hoping they would win Super Bowl LII, you would’ve been wrong if you bet then -4.5.
 But if you chose the over, you would’ve been correct since the pregame total was 49.5, and the final score ended 41-33.

 Can Over/Unders Be a Bad Bet?

 Yes.
 There are clear variables at play, like weather or inconsistency.
 For instance, few bettors would’ve taken the under in Super Bowl LII, meaning they would’ve taken a major hit since the game was so low-scoring.

 Plus, betting totals can be anticlimactic if there’s either a high-scoring or low-scoring early part of the game.
 For instance, if there’s a scoreless or low-scoring first quarter/period/few innings, the over becomes especially hard to hit and vice versa if you’re an under bettor.

 All team sports will have Over/Under markets available, from preseason to the playoffs and championship round/Super Bowl.

 Individual sports may also have Over/Unders, but they might be listed as prop wagers.
 For instance, in tennis, a bettor may be asked to determine whether the favorite will be able to cover a 1.5-set spread.
 Or gamblers may be invited to bet on whether a player will have over or under a certain number of aces or unforced errors.

 Is There Bet Insurance on Over/Unders?

 Not usually.
-But if you bet your initial risk-free wager on an Over/Under then you will be able to get reimbursed if that wager is unsuccessful.
+But if you bet your initial insured wager on an Over/Under then you will be able to get reimbursed if that wager is unsuccessful.